-“Capturing Institutional Change: Case of Right to Information Act in India”, (proposed to Oxford University Press)
+“Capturing Institutional Change: Case of Right to Information Act in India”, (Under review with the Oxford University Press)

 This proposed book seeks to examine the process of institutional change through the lenses of transformation in the ‘information regime’ in India by tracing the passage of the Right to Information Act (RTIA) 2005.
 The book captures the why and how of institutional change by examining three central questions, 1.
 What explains the institutional change?
 2. How did the institutional change occur?
 And 3.
 What is the extent and reach of institutional change?
 It contributes conceptually to the emerging literature on institutional change by presenting a nuanced perspective on the evolution of the RTIA narrative by highlighting the socio-political processes contributing towards both theory and the policy (RTIA).